Q: How can patent owners best enforce their rights in your jurisdiction?

 Compared to other jurisdictions, this might be seen as considerably pro-patentee.

-No, there are no other fora outside the court system in which it is possible to assert patents in Germany.
+No, there are no other forums outside the court system in which it is possible to assert patents in Germany.

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?